Share article:

 About the author:

-If you would like to discuss Katrina's post in more detail, please contact Katrina at [email protected]
+If you would like to discuss Katrina's post in more detail, please contact Katrina at [email protected]Tags:

 Earlier this year, NHS England embarked on a Coaching Skills for People Professionals course, delivered by the TCM Group.
 This course supports people professionals’ capability to adopt and role model a coaching approach across their organisation to support people development, solve key problems and challenges and increase innovation for both individuals and teams.

-As such, coaching and training is high on their agenda, and they recognise coaching’s benefit as a form of workplace development that focuses on learning from previous experiences to improve how things are done currently.
-It further builds on:
+As such, coaching and training is high on their agenda, recognising coaching as a powerful form of workplace development that focuses on learning from previous experiences to improve how things are done currently.
+Coaching further builds on:

 It’s particularly useful for enhancing clinical skills, leadership abilities in high stakes scenarios, and dealing with specific workplace and healthcare challenges.